 By placing a tissue or cloth over the face and hands, the chance of staining is eliminated.
 This is especially important when using a rental casket.
 We never know when a family member needs and will request “one last look” before burial or cremation.

 Can you hear after you die?

 Hearing is widely thought to be the last sense to go in the dying process.
 Now UBC researchers have evidence that some people may still be able to hear while in an unresponsive state at the end of their life.

 Morticians stuff the throat and nose with cotton and then suture the mouth shut, either using a curved needle and thread to stitch between the jawbone and nasal cavity or using a needle injector machine to accomplish a similar job more quickly.

 Does dying hurt?

 In most cases, when a patient is receiving the care and support of hospice, they will not experience pain during the dying process.
 Instead, their body will naturally begin to shut down.
 They will begin to have a decreased desire to eat and drink and will start to sleep more.

-Do they break your jaw when you die?
+Do your eyes get glued shut when you die?

-When a person dies with their eyes open what does that mean?
+When someone dies with their eyes open what does it mean?